mosn/mosn.io/content/en/docs/faq/index.md

 - Multi-process plug-in mechanism, which can easily extend the plug-ins of independent MOSN processes through the plug-in framework, and do some other management, bypass and other functional module extensions;
 - Transport layer national secret algorithm support with Chinese encryption compliance;

-### Is the open source MOSN the same version as the MOSN used internally by Ant Financial?
+### Is the open source MOSN the same version as the MOSN used internally by Ant Group?

-First of all, there is no so-called independent MOSN version inside Ant Financial.
-Ant Financial has many modules developed based on MOSN, and the internal modules rely on the open source version of MOSN.
+First of all, there is no so-called independent MOSN version inside Ant Group.
+Ant Group has many modules developed based on MOSN, and the internal modules rely on the open source version of MOSN.
 The research and development of business-independent MOSN core capabilities are carried out directly on the open source version.

 ### What is the difference between the open source and commercial versions of MOSN?

-Ant Financial has commercial Mesh products.
+Ant Group has commercial Mesh products.
 Commercial products mainly provide a complete solution from development to delivery runtime.
 At the same time, in order to meet the business needs of enterprise users, MOSN will be extended, so the so-called MOSN commercial version It mainly carries the version of the business user's own business module.

 ### What is MOSN's open source plan?